AscendingPassage.com HOME PAGE.

 OF THE GODDESS OF LOVE AND JOY

-the Hathor Temple at Dendera (Dendara)
+The Hathor Temple at Dendera (Tentyra)

 Around us are fields of corn, of lucerne, and the flowering bean.
 And